 It’s all about ergonomics

 In most cases, the most common complaint in the home office is going to be that of the achy back, shoulders, or other parts of the musculoskeletal system.
 Making sure that you have an ergonomic set-up is key to preventing that.
 Ergonomic chairs from suppliers like Viking Direct provide the appropriate level of back, neck, and arm support, while adjusting their height makes sure that you’re typing and clicking without needing to strain your hands to reach up or down.
-As the professionals at Ceda Orthopedic Group opine, back pain and RSI are going to be serious risks, so you must get yourself diagnosed and begin your treatment.
+As the professionals at Ceda Orthopedic Group opine, back pain and RSI will be serious risks, so you must get yourself diagnosed and begin your treatment.

 Keep your eyes in the game